-Acceptance of entries from Russian pilots, who wish to participate in the National Championship of Russia and meet the requirements of paragraph 2.3, ends at 20 April, 2018.

-Acceptance of entries from pilots, who do not take part in the National Championship of Russia, ends at 27 April, 2018.
+Closing entry date for Russian pilots, who wish to participate in the National Championship of Russia and meet the requirements of paragraph 2.3, is 20 April, 2019.
+Closing entry date for pilots, who do not take part in the National Championship of Russia, is 27 April, 2019.